Direct Mail displays the geographic location of a subscriber or user in a few different places, including:

 - Direct Mail account control panel (under the Activity section)

 This location data is an approximation based on the IP address of the user.
-It is not obtained via GPS or any other location-tracking mechanism.
+It is not obtained via GPS or any other location-tracking mechanism (since these are not available in email clients).

 The user's IP address is compared against a professionally-maintained database that attempts to match IP address to geographic location.
 However, due to the nature of how the internet works, there are limits to the accuracy of location data obtained in this manner.
 Accuracy may be limited by the following factors: